maekitalo/cxxtools/doc/serialization-howto.markdown

     }

 The advantages of forward declaration are less dependencies and faster compile times.
-We do not go into detail about that here since it is described in any good C++ book.
+We do not go into detail about that here, since it is described in any good C++ book.

 The other aspect is accessibility of members.
 Above we saw a simple `struct`.